DSC-Kibabii-University/KIBU-OLX/README.md

 1. Clone this project
 2. Import the project into Android Studio
+3. Sync the project and make sure you rebuild the project to make sure it has downloaded all required libraries and dependecies
-3. Connect the android device with USB or just use your emulator
+4. Connect the android device with USB or just use your emulator
-4. In Android Studio, click on the "Run" button.
+5. In Android Studio, click on the "Run" button.

 ## Libraries